Campus Safety + the Campus Safety Report

 Students who are the victims of threats, or who observe threatening behavior, in emergency situations should dial 911.
 In addition, students should make a report immediately to the Reception Desk or Campus Security.
 Threats will be referred to the Behavior Intervention Team (BIT), which will assess the situation and make recommendations regarding the safety concerns present.
 Consultation may also be sought from legal, health, and safety professional on a case-by-case basis.

-RMCAD faculty and administrators exercise great care in regards to student safety and health.
+RMCAD faculty and administrators exercise great care in regard to student safety and health.
 However they are not responsible for personal injury or contact with contagious illness that may occur on College property or in connection with a College sponsored event/activity, or in transit to or from a RMCAD scheduled class or event.
 Faculty and staff members who accompany student groups on field trips, cultural tours, and some social/cultural events are not responsible for the actions of students, personal injury or loss of property during a RMCAD sponsored/ approved trip or gathering or in any of the same that might occur in transit to or from the above.
 All too often, people fall victim to crimes that could have easily been prevented by taking simple precautions.
 Below are several safety suggestions which the College encourages all to consider.

 - Be aware of your surroundings.
-A confident, purposeful attitude may lessen the chance of being victim.
+A confident, purposeful attitude may lessen the chance of being a victim.

 - Avoid dark streets.
 Walk on busily traveled and well-lit streets.